It is not happiness that makes us grateful. It is gratefulness that makes us happy. Brother David Stiendl-Rast

 When I am sick, I am forced to slow down and get back to what things really matter—my relationship with God, and with those around me.
 There are times when a prolonged illness has helped me see the need to adjust my life and return to core value practices.

-And when I am melancholy, or anxious, taking time to pause and remember once more how cared for I am will lift me up.
+And when I am melancholy, or anxious about my finances, taking time to pause and remember once more how cared for I am helps to break that dark cycle of self-absorption.

-One of the most common demonstrations of gratitude (or at least it once was), is saying grace before meals.
+There is a world-wide simple demonstration of gratitude that is disappearing in modern times –the act of saying grace before meals.
 Today, my wife and I cherish the time we sit together before our meals, and pause to thank a gracious and loving God for the food in front of us.

-Saying grace is a concrete reminder that through the years of having little we always had enough.
+Saying grace is a concrete reminder to me that through the years of having little we always had enough.
+Food, water, and shelter have always been the basis of life, and what our ancestors worked hard for and cherished the most.
+By saying grace, we remind each other how richly blessed we are.
 It is how we acknowledge we are always dependent on a loving God for everything.

-Self-reliance is a delusion.
+Self-reliance in all things is a delusion.
 I am lost without the moment-to-moment love and grace of God.
 To cultivate gratefulness as an abiding disposition towards my life, I must remain aware of this fundamental truth.
-Saying grace is a spiritual practice that helps cultivate this awareness.
+Saying grace is a spiritual practice that helps cultivate this awareness that I need help every day.

 Gratitude must Act

 I don’t believe gratitude is simply a feeling.
-Like love, it is only authentic if it is demonstrated—if it can be seen.
+Like love, it is only authentic if it is demonstrated—if it can be seen, or when it is returned in charity towards others.
 I can act “as if” I am grateful, and in the acting become grateful.

 Authentic gratitude cries out for expression.
 It has to act.
 It is real only if seen in acts of helpfulness and kindness towards others.
 Like a healthy stream that is fed on one end, gratitude must flow out in love and service to others.